VimsRocz/IMU/docs/ECEF_to_Geodetic.md

 6. Altitude is `p / cos(lat) − N`.
 7. Convert latitude and longitude to degrees for output.

-Both implementations follow these steps exactly so the results match to machine precision.
+The implementation follows these steps exactly so the results match to machine precision.